minh-science/HW2-BFS/README.md

 * Write unit tests (in the test_bfs.py file) for your breadth first search
 * Replace these instructions with a brief description of bfs in your forked repo
+	* listed above in Description of Methods section

 * Automate Testing with a [Github Actions](https://docs.github.com/en/actions)